-Clutching her bank statement, Bella closed the front door behind her.
+Clutching her bank statement, Laura closed the front door on her way out.
 Left us reeling.
 She left Husband and me to mop up her debt.

 ‘It’s not drugs.’
 I was adamant.
 I knew nothing about the epidemic of drugs in today’s society.

-I read the newspaper, reckless individuals took drugs, young people tragically died, taking their first ecstasy tablet.
+I read the newspapers: reckless individuals took drugs, young people tragically died taking their first ecstasy tablet.
 People dabbled with drugs, smoked weed, tried cocaine.
 They dabbled with their mental health.

-This I understood: alcohol consumption, many of her peers shared the habit of binge drinking, partying all night, this is what I accepted.
-Not our way of life, unhappy Bella lived this way, but as Husband kept telling me, ‘It’s a different generation, different to ours.’
+This I understood: alcohol consumption.
+Many of her peers shared the habit of binge drinking, partying all night, this is what I accepted.
+Not our way of life, unhappy Laura lived this way, but as Husband kept telling me, ‘It’s a different generation, different to ours.’

 I did not know how prevalent drug taking was in a town like ours.
 I had watched television, seen the characters that ‘did’ drugs, they lived in underprivileged areas.
 I thought drug abuse was confined to these people, with no jobs, nothing much to do.
 Nothing much to look forward to.